beng262/WellnessMate/README.md

 **WellnessMate**

 Welcome to WellnessMate!
-This is a personal, passion project, created from scratch including all the sprites and animations.
+This is a personal, passion project, created from scratch including all sprites and animations.
 ---

 ## 🚀 Overview